 Ferris serves students from many different backgrounds and regions, and provides access to educational opportunities through a traditional, residential college experience on the university's main campus in Big Rapids or through its statewide locations, online learning, and partnerships with community colleges and career technical centers.

 More than any institution in the state, Ferris State has connected with Michigan community colleges, creating partnerships on multiple campuses and expanding its online offerings to allow students to complete coursework at their local community colleges toward a Ferris degree.
-For more information about Ferris' statewide locations, visit ferris.edu/statewide.
+Learn more on our Statewide homepage.

 More students choose to transfer to Ferris than any other university in Michigan.
 Ferris offers a unique transfer process that allows students to build on their education with little or no loss of credit.
-For more information on transfer opportunities, visit ferris.edu/admissions/Transfer.
+For more information on transfer opportunities, visit our Transfer page.

 Ferris was founded in 1884 by Woodbridge and Helen Ferris as the privately-owned Big Rapids Industrial School.
 It became a state institution in 1950 and a state university in 1987.
 Since its beginning, Ferris has been dedicated to providing students of diverse backgrounds with educational opportunities for rewarding professional and civic lives.
-For more information on the history of the university, visit ferris.edu/alumni/Historical.
+For more information on the history of the university, head to our History page.